Access Ambassadors CIC Update

 As the company has now closed, the remaining resources were used to create this website as an information hub for deaf and hard of hearing people in Milton Keynes.
 Some of these pages support local organisations by providing useful information such as how to book interpreter services.

-The Sensory Advice resource Centre (SARC) hold the Milton Keynes Council contract to provide services to deaf and hard of hearing people in Milton Keynes.
+The Sensory Service works for Milton Keynes Council to provide support services to deaf and hard of hearing people in Milton Keynes.